 It is known that Eq.
-(A) is not satisfied in real systems, especially for core electrons.
+(A) is not satisfied in real systems.
 Nevertheless, it is also known from many examples that LDA works much better than expected.
 Why?

 General consideration to LDA (2)

 There are mainly two reasons why LDA works much better than expected.